War over words: U.S. Scrabble leader overrules panel to ban slurs

-NEW YORK, July 10 (Thomson Reuters Foundation) - North American Scrabble competitors will no longer be able to play racist and homophobic slurs from the “N-word” to “bumboy” and “poof”, the head of the players’ association has said, in an 11th-hour ruling that went against his own advisory board.
+NEW YORK (Thomson Reuters Foundation) - North American Scrabble competitors will no longer be able to play racist and homophobic slurs from the “N-word” to “bumboy” and “poof”, the head of the players’ association has said, in an 11th-hour ruling that went against his own advisory board.

 John Chew, chief executive of the North American Scrabble Players Association (NASPA), said he was overturning a vote by the board against the proposed change, and would remove a list of more than 230 offensive words from the game.